New York Spectacular Starring The Radio City Rockettes

 Spectacular Sets

 The production featured elaborate set pieces and advanced video projections that transported audiences to various New York landmarks.
-The scale of the production was befitting Radio City Music Hall's massive stage, allowing for awe-inspiring visual moments that showcased the grandeur of New York City.
+The scale of the production was befitting Radio City Music Hall's massive stage, allowing for large-scale visual effects depicting New York City landmarks.